Tennu/tennu/readme.md

 Our IrcOutputSocket class does not have all commands.
-If you need to use one that is not listed here, you can use the internal _raw method, which takes the entire message as is as a string.
+If you need to use one that is not listed here, you can use the internal _raw method, which takes the entire message as is as a string, use your own IrcOutputSocket class, or send in a patch.

 --------